-Upon the completion of the vulnerability analysis research and initially discovering no known vulnerabilities, the team identified several generic vulnerabilities upon which to build a test suite.
+Upon the completion of the vulnerability analysis research, the team had identified several generic vulnerabilities upon which to build a test suite.
 These tests were created specifically with the intent of exploiting these vulnerabilities within the TOE or its configuration.